deliveroo/deliveroo.engineering/_posts/2022-06-16-dynamodb-aggregation.md

 excerpt: >
   DynamoDB is great for quick data access, low-latency and scalability.
 However, one downside is that it does not support aggregation functionality like relational DB's do.
-This is how we tackled this problem using DynamoDB Streams...
+This is how we tackled this problem using DynamoDB Streams.

 ---